-Here are some of the issues you may encounter when trying to develop Apache Cordova mobile apps with HTML, CSS & JS for Android, iOS, Windows Phone using Microsoft Visual Studio 2017.
-For this and other reasons I keep using Visual Studio 2015, which has none of this problems.
+Below are some of the issues you may experience when trying to develop Apache Cordova mobile apps with HTML, CSS & JS for Android, iOS and Windows using Microsoft Visual Studio 2017.

 The Cordova Toolset from Visual Studio has been stuck in Cordova CLI 6.3.1 since VS2017 was released, and no further updates are provided.
 This means that you are stuck with the increasingly obsolete Cordova 6.3.1 CLI, and older versions of cordova-android and cordova-ios tools: